pram/puzzles/README.md

 The longest common prefix and suffix is "bbabb" which means that the method should return 5.

 If no common string exists then -1 should be returned.

+## Word count

+Find the number of occerences of words in a given string